What Is The Best Creatine For Vegans? Top 5 Plant-Based Supplements Reviewed

 Is creatine legal?
 Is creatine vegan?
 Is it safe?
 Let’s delve into this mysterious compound.

 If you are on the mission to optimize your gym performance, you might want to consider adding it to your routine.
+There are several forms of creatine; creatine monohydrate, creatine ethyl ester, which writes off the purpose of the other, but all are beneficial.

 While this compound is typically produced within the body, technology has allowed scientists to create a vegan version in the laboratory.